Is Lyconet a Scam or a Legit Business Opportunity that can Help you Succeed by Saving you Money while Shopping. Let’s Dig in and Find Out

 If we are all paying commissions to each other in monetary form for zero product who will be left to pay out to the other in the end?
 The system will saturate and will eventually crumble under its own weight.
 Unfortunately, the casualty rate is severe and people often end up losing entire fortunes.

-I would say one of the most effective and long term ways to make money selling products or services is by having your own website.
+I would say one of the most effective and long term ways to make money selling products or services is through your own website.

-Why run around chasing after people to join your opportunity and yet you can reach the billions of people who are connected on the internet today.
+No need to run around chasing after people to join your opportunity.
+There are billions of people connected on the internet today.
 You just need to put yourself in front of part of that audience.